This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Petrin Hill

-Your next stop is Petrin Hill, a huge park with gardens, home to some of the best things to do in Prague.
 You can get to Petrin Hill either on foot or you can ride the historic funicular to save some energy.
-Operating since 1891, the funicular starts from Ujezd station and makes one more stop before reaching the top of Petrin Hill.
+The funicular starts from the Ujezd station and makes one more stop before reaching the top of Petrin Hill.

 This image shows the Petrin Tower on Petrin Hill.